A Babesia infection 3 weeks after treatment for Lyme disease.

 Can Babesia appear weeks after a tick bite?

 Yes.
-Delayed babesia can present 3-4 weeks after initial Lyme disease symptoms, even after Lyme treatment has ended.
+Delayed Babesia can present three to four weeks after initial Lyme disease symptoms, even after Lyme treatment has ended.

 Why doesn’t Lyme treatment work for Babesia?